SUSAN CAROL LOSH

 Before you design an experiment or a survey or an ethnography, you must consider basic issues in hypotheses, whether your variables can approximate numbers or are clearly just categories, and whether your variables are unidimensional or multidimensional.
 That's what we will do in this guide.

-All too often, the individual says "I want to do an experiment that will..." or "I want to do an ethnography of..."
+All too often, the student says "I want to do an experiment that will..." or "I want to do a survey" or "I want to do an ethnography of..."

 Research begins with WHAT you want to find out, not how you want to discover it.

 CONCEPTUAL VARIABLES are what you think the entity really is or what it means.
 Conceptual variables are about abstract constructs.
 YOU DO NOT DISCUSS MEASUREMENT AT THIS STAGE!
-Examples include "achievement motivation" or "endurance" or "group cohesion".
+Examples include "achievement motivation" or "endurance" or "second language".
 You are describing a concept.

 On the other hand, OPERATIONAL VARIABLES (sometimes called "operational definitions") are how you actually measure this entity, or the concrete operations, measures, or procedures that you use to measure the concept in practice.
 If you use a Stanford-Binet to measure intelligence or a bar code scan to assess the popularity of musical artists, those are operational variables.